torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 /proc/sys/fs/mqueue/msg_max  is  a  read/write file  for  setting/getting  the
 maximum number of messages in a queue value.
-In fact it is the limiting value for another (user) limit which is set in mq_open invocation.
+In fact it is the limiting value for ayesther (user) limit which is set in mq_open invocation.
 This attribute of a queue must be less or equal then msg_max.

 /proc/sys/fs/mqueue/msgsize_max is  a read/write  file for setting/getting the